November 2017, Paris

 I prefer improvised serendipity to compulsive planning.

 I also believe that the beauty of a place is given by its people.

-Started as a visual diary of the US road trip, On the Road is now a carnet de voyages, a collection of impressions gathered during the travels around the world.
+Started as a visual diary of the US road trip, On the Road is now a carnet de voyages, a collection of impressions gathered during the travels around the world, a journey towards the essence of a place.
 It’s not a travel guide, so please don’t expect recommendations of where to eat, what to do :).
 This is nothing more than a subjective view on the things and experiences that left their mark on me.